-The various corporate governance practices are discussed within this statement, and for further information on the corporate governance policies adopted by Bassari Resources Limited, refer to the website: www.bassari.com.au
+The various corporate governance practices are discussed within this statement, and for further information on the corporate governance policies adopted by Bassari Resources Limited, refer to the website www.BassariResources.com.

-The directors support and are committed to maintaining best practice in corporate governance principles and the following description of the governance arrangements for the year ended 31 December 2013 addresses those principles set out in the 2nd edition of the ASX Corporate Governance Principles and Recommendations (Revised Recommendations).
+The directors support and are committed to maintaining best practice in corporate governance principles and the following description of the governance arrangements for the year ended 31 December 2014 addresses those principles set out in the 2nd edition of the ASX Corporate Governance Principles and Recommendations (Revised Recommendations).